perpetualintelligence/docs/docfx_project/articles/terminal/concepts/intro.md

 # Concepts
-This document introduces all the technical concepts within the `pi-cli` terminal framework.
+This document introduces all the technical concepts within the `OneImlx.Terminal` terminal framework.
 It covers fundamental components and their roles in command parsing, routing and execution.

 ```mermaid
 stateDiagram